 Here are some platforms where you can find excellent animation mentors:

-Animation Mentor is both a school and a community where animators openly share their passion for animation and knowledge about key software.
-Before choosing a mentor, you must apply and be accepted.
+Animation Mentor is both a online animation school and a community where animators openly share their passion for animation and knowledge about key software.
+Before choosing your personal animation mentor, you must apply and be accepted.
 From there, you’ll have access to various core animation courses and animators around the world.

 Women In Animation (WIA) empowers people of underrepresented gender identities to share in the creation and production of animation.
 Their mentor program is a group experience rather than a 1-on-1 relationship.
 Each Circle has a different focus allowing you to gain the most relevant knowledge during your participation.